 US TAX COMPLIANCE WHEN IN ITALY

-Double taxation is generally avoided thanks to the Foreign Earned Income Exclusion and/or Foreign Tax Credit, and various other US-Italy Tax Treaty Provisions.
+Double taxation is generally avoided thanks to the Foreign Earned Income Exclusion and Foreign Tax Credits, the Tax Treaty and/or the Totalization Agreement.
+Some income (Pensions) is taxed only by Italy, and some income (self-employment) only by the USA.

 - If you own 10% or more in a foreign corporation or Llc (Srl);

 - If you are the beneficiary of a foreign trust;

 - If you have a passive participation in a foreign corporation or mutual fund.

 2020 Filing Season Changes for 2019 Tax Returns